rmengato/qr-art-gallery/README.md

 ### Transformations

-Approaching the final stages of the pipeline, transformations are made with the Python Pandas Library.
+Approaching the final stages of the pipeline, transformations are made both with DBT and the Python Pandas Library.
 Python was necessary for its larger scope.
 The library qrcode was installed, and with it a QR code could be generated for each object.